-We return value to our shareholders by way of both appreciation in share price and dividends.
-In 2019, our total shareholders' return was 13%.
+Our goal is to create long-term value for our shareholders over the shipping cycle by way of both appreciation in share price and dividends.
+In 2020, our total shareholders' return was -10%.

 Our dividend policy is to pay out at least 50% of our annual net profit (excluding any disposal gains).